 The Royal River Conservation Trust grew out of the Friends of the Royal River, and four local land trusts in Yarmouth, Pownal, North Yarmouth, and New Gloucester.
 The Friends of the Royal River followed decades of earlier advocacy and scientific work of watershed organizations focused on the river.

-Since 1988, we have conserved more than 3300 acres of land in nine communities, and built momentum and strategic plans for more successes.
+Since 1988, RRCT has conserved more than 4000 acres of land in nine communities, and built momentum and strategic plans for more successes.

 In 2007, RRCT received a National Preservation Award from the National Trust for Historic Preservation for our work — with others — on the protection of the vast forests and orchards surrounding the Sabbathday Lake Shaker Village in New Gloucester, alongside companion protection of the village itself.

-All of our conserved properties and conserved farms come in the context of the rich history of the parcels.
+All RRCT conserved properties and conserved farms come in the context of the rich history of the parcels, before and after conservation.
 We maintain a strong working relationship with local historical societies.
 The Yarmouth Historical Society, especially, maintains archives and exhibits which help document the history of key preserves such as Spear Farm Estuary Preserve, and the rich history of the Royal River and what is now Royal River Park.

-Our land conservation successes are made possible by working relationships with nearby local and regional land trusts, and by teamwork with state-wide and national land trusts, especially the Trust for Public Land, the Maine Coast Heritage Trust, the New England Forestry Foundation, and the Maine Farmland Trust.
+Our land conservation successes are made possible by working relationships with nearby local and regional land trusts, and by teamwork with state-wide and national land trusts, especially the Trust for Public Land, the Maine Coast Heritage Trust, the New England Forestry Foundation, Maine Woodland Owners, and the Maine Farmland Trust.
 We have joint projects and close coordination with the Freeport Conservation Trust, the Chebeague & Cumberland Land Trust, the Androscoggin Land Trust, Maine Rivers, The Nature Conservancy in Maine, and the Maine Island Trail Association.
 We have acquired land to expand Bradbury Mountain State Park and the Pineland Public Reserved Land Unit, and to create and expand wildlife management areas of the Maine Department of Inland Fisheries & Wildlife.
 Our relationships with our local municipalities are rich and aligned; we have helped create or buffer a dozen local parks or preserves.